Category:

 Television Career

-When O'Connor accepted the role of Archie Bunker in the sitcom "All in the Family," he did so believing that the show would fail and that he would be able to return to Italy within a few years.
+When O'Connor accepted the role of Archie Bunker on the sitcom "All in the Family," he did so believing that the show would fail and that he would be able to return to Italy within a few years.
 He even made it a stipulation in his contract that the studio would pay for his return flight.
-The series premiered in January of 1971 and lasted nine seasons.
-It was the most popular television shows in the US for five consecutive years based on Nielsen ratings.
+The series premiered in January 1971 and lasted nine seasons.
+It was the most popular television show in the US for five consecutive years based on Nielsen ratings.
 The show followed a closed-minded working-class father, Archie, and his family.
 The series was both set and filmed in Queens, New York.
 It was notable because of the controversial topics that were previously considered too taboo for television, and it was able to present these topics without losing its comedic focus.
 During its nine-year run, the show won twenty-three Emmy Awards and was nominated for another fifty-seven.
-For his work on the show, O'Connor was nominated for four Emmy Awards and won four.
+For his work on the show, O'Connor was nominated for eight Emmy Awards and won four.
 He was also nominated for five Golden Globes and received one win.
-The series concluded in April of 1979, but the story continued later that year through its spin-off "Archie Bunker's Place."
+The series concluded in April 1979, but the story continued later that year through the spin-off "Archie Bunker's Place."
 The show remained on air for four seasons, ending in 1983.
 Over the course of its run, it was nominated for five Emmy Awards and one Golden Globe.

-In 1988, O'Connor was cast as a hard-line Police Chief Bill Gillespie in the procedural crime drama "In the Heat of the Night."
-He was an executive producer of the series and decided to cast son, who was struggling with a substance abuse issue at the time, as Officer Jamison.
+In 1988, O'Connor was cast as hard-line Police Chief Bill Gillespie in the procedural crime drama "In the Heat of the Night."
+He was an executive producer on the series and decided to cast his son, who was struggling with a substance abuse issue at the time, as Officer Jamison.
 The show was met with positive reception, and it ultimately lasted for eight seasons, ending in 1995.
 O'Connor was nominated for five Golden Globes, and he won an Emmy for his work in the series.
 After its conclusion, he had a minor role in a few episodes of the television show "Party of Five" in 1996.
-He starred in the 1996 television movie "36 Hours to Die," and had a small role in the film "Return to Me," which starred David Duchovny.
+He starred in the 1996 television movie "36 Hours to Die" and had a small role in the film "Return to Me," which starred David Duchovny.

 Personal Life and Activism